+Figure A118 shows the zonal results of the 2022/2023 annual PRA.
+The figure shows the minimum and maximum amount of capacity that can be purchased in the red and green lines.
 The stacked bars show the total amount of capacity offered.
-The stacked bars include capacity offered but not cleared (ghost bars), capacity cleared (blue bars), or self-supplied (maroon)35 in each zone.
+The stacked bars include capacity offered but not cleared (ghost bars), capacity cleared (blue bars), or self-supplied (maroon)34 in each zone.
 Zonal obligations are set by the greater of the system-wide planning reserve requirement or the local clearing requirement.
 The minimum amount is the local clearing requirement, which is equal to the local reliability requirement minus the maximum capacity imports.
 The maximum amount is equal to the obligation plus the maximum capacity exports.
 The figure shows the auction clearing prices (ACP) in \$/MW-day below each of the zones.
-The ACPs for external resource zones (ERZ) is weighted based on the cleared capacity in each ERZ.
+The ACPs for external resource zones (ERZ) are weighted based on the cleared capacity in each ERZ.